Open Space Is an Individual Community Decision

 • It provides a welcome contrast from dense and intense urban development.

-• It frames buildings, ranging from private residences to magnificent places of worship, for photographs.
-I really believe architects think this way.
+• It frames buildings, ranging from private residences to magnificent places of worship, with the gracious and unpredictable lines found in nature.

 To many sub-groups, parks and forests have a negative connotation.
-If there's no policy and no planning, open space might well become a no-man's land, where loneliness, lack of demand, and dysfunction rule.
-We've all seen parks become a hangout for people behaving badly.
-And vacant lots in inner city neighborhoods quickly begin to exhibit the social disorganization around them.
+If there's no policy and no planning in inner city neighborhoods and sometimes in suburbs, open space might well reflect any dysfunction happening around them.
+We've all seen parks become a hangout for people behaving badly (although safe parks are attainable with dogged attention, like many community development projects).

 Gathering Places

-Some open spaces straddle the fence between indoor and outdoor, and frequently these serve the gathering place function.
+Some outdoor areas straddle the fence between indoor and outdoor, and frequently these serve the gathering place function.
 They feel as though they are not quite public but not quite private space either.
 This includes arcades, loggias, pergolas, courtyards, outdoor hallways, and now many private homes featuring gigantic windows and French doors.

 Some categories of green infrastructure, such as greenways (linear corridors of green space usually containing a trail) are designed primarily as connectors.
 They connect communities and people, adding to social capital along the way.

-If you haven't heard it defined, social capital means interwoven networks of networks of people.
+If you have not heard it defined, social capital means interwoven networks of networks of people.
 In other words, we expand our social circle.
 Outdoors, social distinctions can be minimized.

 Urban open spaces not only connect the spaces between buildings, but they also can provide pleasing alternative methods of pedestrian circulation.
 In an urban park, we'd like to be able to walk across it diagonally and choose among its graceful paths.
-Great urban plazas of Europe allow free flow of human bodies in any direction.
+Great urban plazas of Europe allow free flow of foot traffic in any direction.

 Conservation